zapier/visual-builder/docs/_docs/oauth.md

 ![Zapier OAuth input form](https://cdn.zapier.com/storage/photos/739190c32c449a03e415ccaa83960a6f.png)

-If your API's OAuth authentication needs additional details from users before it can display the authorization URL, or if it needs to have Zapier store fields received from your server to use in subsequent API calls, you can add an input form as the first step in your authentication.
+If your API's OAuth authentication needs additional details from users before it can display the authorization URL, or Zapier needs to store fields received from your server to use in subsequent API calls, you can add an input form as the first step in your authentication.
 This will show a form to users with the fields you've added before redirecting them to your authorization URL.

 To add input fields, click the _Add Fields_ button, then select the type of field you need.